SaintNick1214/Project-Cortex/Documentation/01-getting-started/05-configuration.md

 # Configuration

-> **Last Updated**: 2025-11-02
+> **Last Updated**: 2025-12-18

 ## Overview

 Cortex is designed to work with minimal configuration, but offers extensive customization options when needed.
+The Cortex CLI provides powerful configuration management for multi-deployment setups.

 ---